Akarsh654/Akarsh654.github.io/experience.md

                 <p><em><b>June 2021 - June 2022</b></em></p>
                 <p><em><b>Roles and Responsibilites: </b></em></p>
                 <ul>
-                <li>Organised speaker sessions with local companies in Edmonton  </li>
+                <li>Organised speaker sessions with local companies in Edmonton, fostering valuable networking opportunities and knowledge exchange within the community.  </li>
-                 <li> Led and managed a student project to create a discord bot that posts internships based on user preferences (location, keywords) </li>
+                 <li> Led and managed a project to create a discord bot that posts internships based on user preferences such as location and keywords. </li>
-                  <li> Organised virtual hands on workshops with Google Developers </li>
+                  <li> Coordinated virtual hands-on workshops in collaboration with Google Developers, providing participants with practical experience and insights into cutting-edge technologies. </li>
-                  <li> Organised club meetings and core team meetings </li>
+                  <li> Facilitated the organization of club meetings and core team gatherings, ensuring effective communication and coordination of activities to achieve shared objectives and goals. </li>
                 </ul>
             </td>
         </tr>